The Lie That’s Destroying Young Men’s Faith

 This thinking turns your relationship with God into a performance review.
 Good circumstances = good grade.
 Bad circumstances = failing grade.

 But check this out.
 Job was called “blameless and upright” by God himself.
-Then he lost everything—wealth, children, health—in a single day.
+Then he lost everything: wealth, children, and health in a single day.
 Job’s friends made the same mistake our generation makes: they assumed his suffering meant God was punishing him for secret sins.

 Job proved them wrong.
 There’s no direct line between your righteousness and your circumstances, or between your wickedness and your struggles.